Rub27182n/Rub27182n/README.md

 My name is Rubén, so everyone calls me...
 Rubén; my username for everything is [Rub27182n](https://linktr.ee/Rub27182n), if you get the reference we can be friends, if not, maybe.

 I'm currently studying **Financial Engineering** at the [Instituto Tecnológico y de Estudios Superiores de Occidente (ITESO)](https://carreras.iteso.mx/ingenieria-financiera).
 This allowed me to discover Data Science, which is an area I'd like to focus my career on.
 I'm also learning about Blockchain, Artificial Intelligence, and things related to.
-In October 2021 I was accepted in a program named IBM Student Advocate.

 Some Technologies/Tools I use or have experience with: